 University of Bergen

-The Department of Information and Media Studies at the University of Bergen is our Norwegian sister organisation.
+The Department of Information Science and Media Studies at the University of Bergen is our Norwegian sister organisation.
 The collaboration, which is conducted with support from the Norwegian Ministry of Culture, aims to strengthen Nordicom’s Nordic work.
 Since 2019, the collaboration between Nordicom and the University of Bergen has mainly been concentrated on the operation and development of the digital research platform NordMedia Network.

 The Swedish Press and Broadcasting Authority